Urinary Tract Infection in Children

 How is a UTI diagnosed?

-Your child's caregiver will ask about your child's signs and symptoms.
-He will check your child's abdomen, back, and genitals.
-He may check for discomfort by pressing on your child's abdomen, sides, and back.
-Your child may also need the following tests:
+Your child's healthcare provider will ask about your child's signs and symptoms.
+The provider may press on your child's stomach, sides, and back to check if he or she feels pain.
+Your child may need any of the following:

 How is a UTI treated?